Chart Color Schemes

 An assessment of population growth drivers in Chigwell reveals an overall ranking slightly below national averages considering recent, and medium term trends

-As of November 2025, the estimated population of Chigwell is around 2,216, reflecting an increase of 166 people since the 2021 Census.
-The 2021 Census reported a population of 2,050 in the suburb.
-This growth was inferred from AreaSearch's estimation of the resident population at 2,152 following examination of the latest ERP data release by the ABS in June 2024, along with an additional 113 validated new addresses since the Census date.
-The population density ratio is approximately 736 persons per square kilometer, similar to averages seen across other locations assessed by AreaSearch.
-Chigwell's population growth of 8.1% since the 2021 Census exceeded that of its SA3 area (2.6%) and SA4 region, indicating it as a growth leader in the region.
-Overseas migration contributed approximately 84.0% of overall population gains during recent periods.
+Based on analysis of ABS population updates for the broader area, and new addresses validated by AreaSearch since the Census, Chigwell's population is estimated at around 2,159 as of Feb 2026.
+This reflects an increase of 109 people (5.3%) since the 2021 Census, which reported a population of 2,050 people.
+The change is inferred from the resident population of 2,145 estimated by AreaSearch following examination of the latest ERP data release by the ABS in June 2024 and an additional 114 validated new addresses since the Census date.
+This level of population equates to a density ratio of 717 persons per square kilometer, which is relatively in line with averages seen across locations assessed by AreaSearch.
+Chigwell's 5.3% growth since the 2021 census exceeded that of the SA3 area (2.4%), along with the SA4 region, marking it as a growth leader in the region.
+Population growth for the suburb was primarily driven by overseas migration which contributed approximately 84.0% of overall population gains during recent periods.

-AreaSearch adopts ABS/Geoscience Australia projections for each SA2 area, released in 2024 with 2022 as the base year.
-For areas not covered by this data and to estimate growth by age group post-2032, Tasmania State Government's Regional/LGA projections are adopted with adjustments made employing a method of weighted aggregation from LGA to SA2 levels.
-Future population trends anticipate lower quartile growth for Australian statistical areas, with the suburb expected to expand by 67 persons to 2041 based on aggregated SA2-level projections, reflecting a decrease of 1.7% in total over the 17 years.
+AreaSearch is adopting ABS/Geoscience Australia projections for each SA2 area, released in 2024 with 2022 as the base year.
+For areas not covered by this data, and to estimate growth by age group post-2032, Tasmania State Government's Regional/LGA projections are adopted with adjustments made employing a method of weighted aggregation of population growth from LGA to SA2 levels.
+As we examine future population trends, lower quartile growth is anticipated for Australian statistical areas, with the suburb expected to expand by 87 persons to 2041 based on aggregated SA2-level projections, reflecting an increase of 1.5% in total over the 17 years.

 Frequently Asked Questions - Population